 New to London?
 Understanding postcodes

 If you are new to London, postcodes may seem a random, meaningless jumble of numbers and letters.
 Not so, of course.
 They are full of meaning and import and quite simply, they let you know what part of town you are in.
-When you visit London you will fast discover that having the postcode of a building in London makes it so much easier to locate.
-Similarly, if you plan to post a letter here (some of us still do, occasionally!) you will find out that if the street name is correct but the postcode is wrong or incomplete, your precious correspondence may never reach its destination.
-Who knew that London postcodes were so important?
+When you visit London you will fast discover that knowing the postcode of a building makes it so much easier to locate.
+Similarly, if you plan to post a letter here (some of us still do) you will find that if the street name is correct but the postcode is wrong or incomplete, your precious correspondence may never reach its destination.
+Bet you are surprised that London postcodes were so important!

-London postcodes are like zip codes to Americans.
-Street names are never unique in any capital city and this is especially true here.
-Many of the streets in different parts of town will have the same name, or a slight variation on the same name.
-This can make things a little complicated, especially for visitors.
-But a full postcode is unique.
-With the correct postcode, you will be able to find any location you need in the capital easily and certainly.
+These postcodes are like zip codes to Americans.
+Street names are never unique in any capital city and this is especially true in London.
+Different streets in various parts of town can have the same name, or a slight variation of that name.
+This can be confusing, especially for visitors, who may not notice the subtle difference.
+But a postcode is unique.
+With the correct and full postcode, you will be able to find any location you need easily and certainly.

-These days, when you visit London are more likely to use a postcode to orientate yourself, find a location or to plan a journey, than to post a letter.
-But it’s always nice to know when you are dropping some post through a pillar box (hopefully one of London’s old red historical one’s) that it will get safely to it’s destination, with the right postcode.
+These days when you visit London, you are more likely to use a postcode to orientate yourself than to post a letter.
+But it’s always nice to know when you are dropping some letters through a post box (hopefully one of London’s old red one’s) that it will get safely to it’s destination, speeded along by that oh-so-important postcode.

-So there you have it.
-The intriguing code of London’s postal districts and areas turned out to be rather logical and proper, after all.
-How very British!
-We like to provide those new to London with useful and informative information here at The London Agent.
-Visit London and make your stay with us in the capital problem free and pleasant.
+It seems that the intriguing code of London’s postal districts is rather logical and proper, just as we promised.
+How very English!
+We like to provide those new to London with helpful and interesting information here at The London Agent.
+Visit London with us and make your stay in our delightful capital city problem free and pleasant.

 Latest posts by Team London Agent (see all)